 TRIGGER WARNING: contains descriptions of attempted suicide, suicidal thoughts, and emotional distress.

 In April this year, Daniel MJ Webster ended his life.
 He was Deaf, and in his late 30s.
-He had been assessed as having severe mental health problems, and needed urgent attention.

 As a result, the UK Deaf Community lost a funny and lively young man who was much loved by many, with his family so consumed by grief that they have asked for total privacy.
 The specialist counselling service, Deaf4Deaf, have launched a JustGiving page for a MH support fund in his memory.
 They plan to raise £50,000 for six emergency counselling sessions to be offered to 278 Deaf people with severe mental health problems.